xonq/mycotools/test/mycotools_workshop.md

 ## Prerequisites

 - A UNIX/Linux command-line environment.
-Mycotools is deveoped for Linux, though most functions should be compatible with UNIX, including Apple, and BASH should be used as the command-line shell software.
+Mycotools is deveoped for Linux, though it should be compatible with UNIX-based BASH environments, Linux virtual machines, and potentially Windows Subsystem for Linux.
 UNFORTUNATELY, MACS THAT USE THE NEW M* SERIES CPUS DO NOT HAVE PACKAGE SUPPORT FOR MANY OF THE DEPENDENCIES.
 If you are using a Mac that has an Intel CPU, you will need to switch to BASH as your default shell by opening a terminal and running: `chsh -s /bin/bash`